-Our technology utilizes a flexible and scalable full stack solution, with robust tools powering front-end technology.
+Our Platform utilizes a common infrastructure to deliver both Amesite Engage for higher education and NurseMagicTM for healthcare.
+Robust tools power our front-end technology.
 Our code architecture offers outstanding accessibility and agility for engineers, using best-in-class languages for both client and server-side functions.
-We also use tools employed by many high-end platforms.
-Our architecture enables us to achieve full integration of best-in-class third party tools, and custom-built features, delivering on-demand and as-needed, such as leading calendar platform integrations, and high quality, encrypted video calling.
+We also utilize tools employed by many high-end platforms, and our own proprietary models that we train on select corpuses that add value for our users and customers.
+We integrate new tools rapidly as they become available because our architecture enables fast integration of APIs.